Trump to China: Trade probe is coming Monday

 Trump planned to launch the trade investigation more than a week ago, but he delayed the move in favor of securing China's support for expanded U.N. sanctions against North Korea, the senior administration official said.

-Trump has being trying for months to get China to exert more pressure on North Korea, but has recently expressed frustration with the lack of progress.
+Trump has been trying for months to get China to exert more pressure on North Korea, but has recently expressed frustration with the lack of progress.

 The trade investigation could strain relations between the U.S. and China as the two countries wrestle with the unpredictable situation over North Korea.
 Pyongyang this week threatened to fire missiles near the U.S. territory of Guam during an exchange of bellicose rhetoric with Trump.